mistsys/accord/README.md

    - This means any kind of tampering for the keys are logged in CloudTrail's audit log

+This service already covers a lot of required work but there are still upcoming features that would make managing it easier, see issues and the TODOs for more details.

+## TODOs

+- [ ] Allow mechanism other than logs for auditing which user or server got the keys
+   - [ ] a Postgres server with JSON to store server details from multiple seources or something that's pluggable would be great
+   - [ ] enable a query endpoint for the backend
+- [ ] Support hosting on GCE and Azure.
+I don't know about them quite as well to do it justice.
+A client can run anywhere but the accord server needs to run in AWS.
+- [ ] Alerting and reporting
+- [ ] Enforce key size, rotation policies for users and servers
+- [ ] Allow querying for servers that are about to expire their certificates

 ## How to develop

 Get the latest grpc